AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Related Work

+Emerging systems such as CurricuLLM \cite{ryu2024curricullm} and Eureka \cite{ma2023eureka, liang2024eurekaverse} utilize LLMs to generate reward functions for RL training.
+Eureka uses evolutionary search and prompts LLMs in parallel to directly generate reward code for various tasks in simulation.
+DrEureka extends Eureka to generate domain randomizations and consider hardware safety, demonstrating real-world locomotion tasks on a Unitree Go1 quadruped robot \cite{ma2024dreureka}.
+CurricuLLM \cite{ryu2024curricullm} similarly uses evolutionary search and directly generates code, but focuses on curriculum generation and humanoid locomotion, showing real-world success on the Berkeley Humanoid \cite{berkeleyhumanoid}.

-Emerging systems such as CurricuLLM \citep{ryu2024curricullm} and Eureka \citep{ma2023eureka, liang2024eurekaverse} utilize LLMs to generate adaptive task curricula from domain knowledge and agent progress, reducing the need for manual reward-shaping and environment design \citep{ma2023eureka, ryu2024curricullm}.
-These frameworks require sampling a large number of training runs to obtain a viable or high-performing policy, relying on LLM stochasticity or brute-force search.
-RAG and VDBs are approaches to enhance the LLM knowledge beyond what LLM has been trained on \citep{liu2025hm}, which AURA utilizes to overcome this challenge.
+These frameworks require sampling a large number of training runs to obtain a viable or high-performing policy, relying on LLM stochasticity and brute-force search.
+RAG and VDBs are approaches to enhance the LLM knowledge beyond what the LLM has been trained on \cite{liu2025hm}, which AURA utilizes to construct effective curricula.

-\textbf{Positioning of this work.} AURA differs from existing LLM-based frameworks by tightly integrating an abstraction and RAG layer into the curriculum generation process.
-This architecture enables the production of deployable training specifications with higher consistency and first-attempt success rates, without requiring post-hoc sampling or manual selection across repeated training runs.
+\textit{Positioning of this work}: AURA unifies curriculum generation, domain randomization, and training configuration within a schema-validated, retrieval-augmented loop that learns from prior runs.
+This yields consistent, deployable specifications with higher first-attempt launch rates and removes the need for post hoc sampling or manual curation.